This article will cover the following topics:

 Why is it hard to see all my Google Ads data at a granular level?

 First, let's consider what the data looks like inside your Google Ads account if you use performance max campaigns.

 Pulling up a table of data at the Ad Group or Ad level will show the totals do not include any of the p-max data.
 This is because p-max data only exists at the campaign level, and Google makes the data reflect that.

 Now, consider how you choose options when setting up your Data Source inside of Funnel.
 You may have noticed that you have the option to choose the level of granularity you want the data to have:

-How do I get my performance max and Ad Group and/or Ad level data in Funnel?
+How do I get my performance max and Ad Group or Ad level data in Funnel?

-To get both performance max data and more granular data in Funnel two data sources will need to be created for the same Google Ads account, one at the campaign level and one at the more granular level.
+To get both performance max data and more granular data in Funnel two data sources will need to be created for the same Google Ads account, one at the more granular level and one at the campaign level.

 The connection to the more granular level (either Ad Group or Ad) will pull in all data that exists at this level.
 This will likely mean all of your data will be included here except for performance max data.